-Mr Edwards has over 35 years experience in the mining industry in Western Australia.
-He is also non executive director of Taruga Gold Limited.
+Mr Edwards has over 36 years experience in the mining industry in Western Australia.
 He has previously been Managing Director or Finance director of a number of listed mining and exploration companies having taken many of these companies through the initial public offering, then exploration, feasibility and finally into production.
-These companies include Scotgold Resources Ltd, Resource Mining Corporation Ltd, Fox Resources Ltd, Aztec Resources Ltd, Acclaim Exploration NL and Matlock Mining NL.
+These companies include Taruga Gold Limited, Scotgold Resources Ltd, Resource Mining Corporation Ltd, Fox Resources Ltd, Aztec Resources Ltd, Acclaim Exploration NL and Matlock Mining NL.